Production years:

 Middle pot

-The Vibroverb did unfortunatley come without a mid pot.
+The Vibroverb did unfortunately come without a mid pot.
 Many players are happy with the default 6.8K mid resistor in the EQ circuitry, but some want what the others have; a 10K potmeter mounted in series with the 6.8 Kohm resistor.
 When the potmeter is set at 0 you’ll have an original tone, and when turned up the mids increases and your amp growls with a British Vox’ish tone (especially together with a Celestion speaker).
 For a wider tone range you can replace the 6.8 KOhm resistor with a 4 KOhm, and use the 10 K pot to go beyond the original 6.8 KOhm and up to 14 KOhm.
 If you do not use the reverb or tremolo pedal it is very practical to install the middle pot here.
 It requires a simple solder and removal job to replace the phono plugs with a mid pot.
 Or you could install the mid pot at the left most side of back of the amp where the additional power supply is located.

 Logical schematics (Princeton Reverb is shown, but Vibroverb is the same in this context)